 Last updated May 2023

 The security landscape is constantly changing and evolving – with cybercriminals developing new methods and tactics.
-Cyber security companies do a great job in helping to protect us against these risks – however, too many of us still have some bad security habits that make it too easy for cyber criminals to attack.
+Cybersecurity companies do a great job in helping to protect us against these risks.
+However, too many of us still have bad security habits that make it too easy for cybercriminals to attack.

 STOP: Using public Wi-Fi without a VPN

 As more and more of our digital lives are carried out on mobile devices, tablets and laptops, using public Wi-Fi hotspots has become more common.
-Whether you are working remotely from a café, browsing the internet at an airport lounge, want to boost your internet signal when out or simply to avoid using your data allowance – there are many reasons why you would connect to public Wi-Fi.
+Whether you are working remotely from a café, browsing the internet at an airport lounge, want to boost your internet signal when out, or want to avoid using your data allowance.
+There are many reasons why you would connect to public Wi-Fi.

-However, while convenient, these Wi-Fi hot spots are not safe and carry many dangers – putting your data at risk.
+However, while convenient, these Wi-Fi hot spots are unsafe and carry many dangers – putting your data at risk.

-If you have to use public Wi-Fi, when home or abroad, make sure you use a Virtual Private Network (VPN).
-When you use a VPN your internet traffic is encrypted – meaning no one can intercept it and you can browse the internet safely on public Wi-Fi networks.
+If you have to use public Wi-Fi at home or abroad, use a Virtual Private Network (VPN).
+When you use a VPN, your internet traffic is encrypted – meaning no one can intercept it, and you can browse the internet safely on public Wi-Fi networks.

 Qwerty, password, 12345, qwerty123.
-These are some of the most popular passwords today in use today – and if they look familiar to you, then you should change your password immediately.
+These are some of the most popular passwords in use, and if they look familiar to you, you should change your password immediately.

-More often than not, passwords act as they gateway to so much sensitive information.
+More often than not, passwords act as gateways to so much sensitive information.
 Online banking, emails, work systems, social media – imagine everything a hacker could do with this information.
 Still, too many people use easily guessable passwords.

 With cybercrime on the rise, having strong, secure passwords is crucial to keeping your online identity and accounts safe.
-To make it as difficult as possible for hackers to easily get into your accounts, you need to make your password as complex as possible using a variety of uppercase and lowercase letters, as well as numbers and special characters.
+To make it as difficult for hackers to get into your accounts easily, you need to make your password as complex as possible using a variety of uppercase and lowercase letters, as well as numbers and special characters.
 It is also important to avoid common words like names and places, as these could be found more easily by a malicious actor from your social media, for example.
 Check out this infographic to help create a new strong password.

 STOP: Using the same password for multiple accounts

-Even if you have a very secure password, nothing is 100% safe from hacking.
-With this in mind, it is vital that you do not have the same password for all of your accounts.
+Nothing is 100% safe from hacking, even with a secure password.
+With this in mind, you mustn't have the same password for all your accounts.

-Remembering different complex passwords for each of your accounts is a tall order – so use a password manager to keep these secure.
+Remembering different complex passwords for each account is a tall order – so use a password manager to keep these secure.

-Password managers store, generate and update unique passwords for you with just the press of a button.
+Password managers store, generate and update unique passwords with just a button.
 The benefit of a good manager is that you, in essence, only need to remember one set of credentials – the ones you use to log into the password manager.

 STOP: Downloading attachments from unknown sources